Office of the Dean

 Muriel C. McClendon

 Muriel McClendon is Associate Dean of Equity, Diversity and Inclusion for the Division of Social Sciences.
-In that capacity, she works with Dean Hunt on a variety of matters including, but not limited to, the faculty search and hiring process and issues concerning climate in the Division.
+In that capacity, she works with Dean Valenzuela on a variety of matters including, but not limited to, the faculty search and hiring process and issues concerning climate in the Division.
 As an Equity Advisor, she also works with the office of the Vice Chancellor for Equity, Diversity and Inclusion.
 She received her B.A. in History from Yale, and an M.A. and Ph.D. in History from Stanford.

 Mike Lofchie is the associate dean in the Division of Social Sciences and has been a member of the Political Science Department since the 1960s.
 He specializes in the political economy of developing countries; his latest book is The Political Economy of Tanzania: Decline and Recovery (Pennsylvania, 2014).
 As associate dean, he conducts preliminary reviews of academic personnel cases.